 When you're done with history, romance blossoms in the area’s cozy cave hotels and restaurants, not to mention early morning balloon rides topped off with a champagne toast at sunrise.
 On the ground, adventure awaits amid the green valleys and undulating outcrops for hikers, mountain bikers and trail runners.

-3. Turquoise Coast
+3. The Turquoise Coast

 Best for history and beaches

-4. Eastern Black Sea and Kaçkar Mountains
+4. The eastern Black Sea and Kaçkar Mountains

 Best for rural traditions

-Higher still are the Kaçkar Mountains, which offer spectacular trekking for experienced hikers in summer, and heliskiing for travelers with the skills and budget in winter.
+Higher still are the Kaçkar Mountains, which offer spectacular trekking for experienced hikers in summer and heli-skiing for travelers with the skills and budget in winter.

 5. Southeastern Anatolia

-Best for authentic Turkish culture and food
+Best for Turkish culture and food

-Another great base for exploring the monasteries and Roman ruins in the hills is Mardin, with its picturesque, well-preserved old town.
+Another great base for exploring the monasteries and Roman ruins in the hills is Mardin, with its picturesque, well-preserved town.
 The world’s oldest religious site, Göbeklitepe, lies just outside Şanlıurfa, which also has a fine archaeology museum and bazaar.

 6. Datça and Bozburun